nadsbuhdha/portfolio-project-1/README.md

 ## Testing

 ### Google developer tools
-Google chrome developer tools were consistantly utilised throughout the building of the website to rigorously test the responsivenes of the elements within the site.
+Google chrome developer tools were consistently utilised throughout the building of the website to rigorously test the responsiveness of the elements within the site.
-The inspect tool was ultised to manipulate and alter elements within the website for testing.
-Once element dimensions and alterations were successful, the CSS was copied into the CSS stylesheet and chages were permanently applied.
+The inspect tool was utilised to manipulate and alter elements within the website for testing.
+Once element dimensions and alterations were successful, the CSS was copied into the CSS stylesheet and changes were permanently applied.

 ### Manual Testing